-With relational reporting, you create reports against the analytical layer entities using the fact tables as the center of the star with the dimension or lookup tables acting as the dimensions of the star.
-Typically the facts are derived (DWD) and aggregate (DWA) tables with DWM dimension tables.
-However in some cases, you may need to use base (DWB) tables along with reference tables (DWR) or lookup (DWL) tables to generate more detailed reports.
+With relational reporting, you create reports against the analytical layer entities using the fact entities as the center of the star with the reference entities (that is, DWR and DWL tables) acting as the dimensions of the star.
+Typically the fact entities include the derived and aggregate entities (that is, DWD and DWA tables).
+However in some cases, you may need to use the base entities (that is, DWB tables) along with the reference tables to generate more detailed reports.

-- The dimension (DWM) tables typically represent dimensions which contain a business hierarchy and are present in the form of snowflake entities containing a table for each level of the hierarchy.
-This allows you to attach the appropriate set of reference tables for the multiple subject area and fact entities composed of differing granularity.
-For example, you can use the time dimension table DWM_CLNDR to query against a DAY level Passenger Name Record (PNR) data such as DWD_PNR. - Reference tables (DWR) and lookup (DWL) tables represent the simpler dimensions comprising single level containing a flat list of values.
+The reference tables (that is, DWR tables) typically represent dimensions which contain a business hierarchy and are present in the form of snowflake entities containing a table for each level of the hierarchy.
+This allows us to attach the appropriate set of reference entities for the multiple subject area and fact entities composed of differing granularity.

+For example, you can use the set of tables comprising DWR_DAY as well as DWR_BSNS MO, DWR_BSNS_QTR, DWR_BSNS_YR tables to query against a DAY level CDR Wireless entity such as DWD_VOI_CALL_DAY.
+On the other hand, you need to use the higher level snowflakes at Month level and above such as DWR_BSNS_MO, DWR_BSNS_QTR, DWR_BSNS_YR in order to query against the MONTH level CDR Wireless entity such as DWA_VOI_CALL_MO.
+The lookup tables (that is tables, with the DWL prefix) represent the simpler dimensions comprising a single level containing a flat list of values.
 Typically, most reporting tools add a superficial top level to the dimension.
-These could be individual tables starting with DWL or views (also named DWL) on DWL CODE_MASTER that break out different code types into separate dimensions.
+These could be individual tables starting with DWL or views (also named DWL) on DWL_CODE_MASTER that break out different code types into separate dimensions.